Two architects planning from Shutterstock

 - communicate extensively

-- aim to deliver a seamless user experience
+- strive for a seamless digital employee experience

 - choose the first project very carefully